 Northwestern Medical Faculty Foundation (NMFF) is a multispecialty physician organization committed to providing clinical care to patients and to supporting the research and academic endeavors of Northwestern's Feinberg School of Medicine.
 An independent not-for-profit organization, NMFF is governed by a board of directors.
-NMFF physicians are full-time faculty members or researchers at Feinberg and attending physicians at Northwestern Memorial Hospital.
+NMFF physicians are full-time faculty members or researchers at Feinberg.
 Under the terms of an agreement with the University, NMFF contributes a percentage of its revenue to a research and education fund, medical education programs, basic and applied biomedical research facilities and programs, and research and educational support services.
 NMFF also contributes funds to Feinberg's teaching and research activities on a discretionary basis.
-These contributions totaled \$43.6 million in fiscal year 2010 and \$26.3 million in fiscal year 2009 and are included in private gifts on the consolidated statements of activities.
+These contributions totaled \$45.6 million in fiscal year 2011 and \$43.6 million in fiscal year 2010 and are included in private gifts on the consolidated statements of activities.